oliviamadd/Equapolis/README.md

-Equapolis: A Tracker for Exposure and Awareness of Inequity in Toronto
+<b>Equapolis: A Tracker for Exposure and Awareness of Inequity in Toronto</b>

 Team: Angelina Abi Daoud, Olivia Maddigan, and Madinakhon Sulaymonova